servo/servo.org/_posts/2024-07-31-this-month-in-servo.md

 As always, use of these funds will be decided transparently in the Technical Steering Committee, starting with our updated proposal for a [dedicated server for CI runners](https://github.com/servo/project/issues/94#issuecomment-2252262955) (@delan, @sagudev, @nicoburns).
 For more details, head to our [Sponsorship page]({{ '/sponsorship/' | url }}).

+## Conferences and blogs

+- [**Servo: A web rendering engine for the future**](https://www.youtube.com/watch?v=SamA5Oz-G5w) ([slides](https://servo.org/slides/2024-07-02-global-software-technology-summit/)) — Manuel Rego spoke at the [Global Software Technology Summit 2024](https://huawei-events.de/en/gsts24.htm) about the status and long-term vision of the Servo project
+- [**Verso: A new browser based on Servo**](https://wusyong.github.io/posts/verso-0-1/) — Wu Yu Wei wrote about their plans to build a more polished Servo-based browser while improving Servo’s architecture
+- [**Verso: Writing its own compositor part 1**](https://wusyong.github.io/posts/verso-compositor-part1/) — Wu Yu Wei uses Verso as a sandbox to explore how we might rework Servo’s compositor to support multiple windows

 <!--
 - donations
     - thanks.dev now enabled